mar-koz22/Park-NET-identifying-Urban-parks-using-multi-source-spatial-data-and-Geo-AI/Marta's-approach/README.md

 <h2>Results</h2>

 <h3> Training process </h3>
 Transfer learning is helping with making the training process converge faster.
-For U-Net with ResNet34 encoder the learning process is also less bumpy then for model from scratch, the loss and IoU are changing more smoothly.
+For U-Net with ResNet34 encoder the learning process is also less bumpy then for model from scratch, the loss and IoU are changing more smoothly..

 ![Obraz1](https://user-images.githubusercontent.com/79871387/175571701-584615aa-e241-4149-b7fe-a4c74cd9bfbf.png)